-Simone Leid is a Trinidad and Tobago national who has worked in the field of Gender and Development and International Development for over 13 years.
+Simone Leid is a Trinidad and Tobago national who has worked in the field of Gender and Development and International Development since 2003.
 She holds a Bachelor of Science in Sociology and Management from the University of the West Indies and a Masters degree in Sustainable International Development from the Heller School of Social Policy and Management at Brandeis University in Massachusetts, USA.

 As a former Project Officer with the Gender Affairs Division in Trinidad, and in her capacity as a consultant with the Division and other Women’s NGOs, she has worked on a number of projects aimed at building awareness and understanding of gender issues and how they affect the lives of men and women in society.